thundergolfer/thundergolfer.github.io/_posts/2016-09-05-digital-reasoning-and-their-tech.md

 How exactly they implement their *spatial and temporal reasoning* would be really interesting, as well as seeing how exactly a *Unified Entity Storage Architecture* is organised.

 ...and I've read a little further and apparently is a "combination of persistent storage and intelligent data caching".
-A little clear but I still essentially have no idea how to begin building that.
+A little clearer but I still essentially have no idea how to begin building that.

 DR's report then gets even more specific about what's going on in the Read, Resolve, and Reason steps.
-It's detailed enough to sketch out their system and possibly build a ugly-sister of Synthesys; if you had a lot of free time.
+It's detailed enough to sketch out their system and possibly build an ugly-sister of Synthesys if you had a lot of free time.

 The technology report closes out with some less interesting (to me) information about information retrieval query systems and APIs.
-Once all that work has been done to put it all together, DR makes the effort so that for clients it isn't a headache to pull the good stuff out.
+Once all the work has been done to put it all together, DR makes the effort so that it isn't a headache for clients to pull the good stuff out.

 ### Takeaway